Visualizing the Number of Existing and Future Gravitational-Wave Detections from Merging Double Compact Objects: Introduction

 \section{Introduction}

-Since the first detection of \acp{GW} from a binary black hole merger in 2015 \citep{GW150914:2016detection}, \ac{GW} interferometers from advanced LIGO \citep{TheLIGOScientificDetector:2014jea, LIGO:2016PhRvL.116m1103A}, advanced Virgo \citep{Virgo:2015, Virgo:2019PhRvL.123w1108A}, and advanced KAGRA \citep{KAGRA:2012CQGra..29l4007S, KAGRA:2013PhRvD..88d3007A, KAGRA:2021}\footnote{Henceforth referred to as the LVK collaboration} have rapidly increased the number of observed double-compact object mergers.
-To share this excitement, numerous papers and talks on gravitational waves often will mention the current number of detections from double-compact object mergers: ``To date, a total of $X$ gravitational-wave sources have been observed''\footnote{Often followed by cheesy sentences including things like `a revolution in astronomy' `opening a new window into the Universe', `golden era', `new frontier', indeed even ChatGPT loves these, see \ref{fig-ch8:ChatGPT-GWTC-3}.}.
-However, as we will discuss in more detail below, this number $X$ of confident detections from double-compact object mergers depends on the used data-analysis pipelines and the underlying assumptions such as the detection or signal-to-noise threshold.
-Moreover, for future observation runs and next-generation detectors, different expected detection numbers can especially arise from different assumptions about the underlying population properties of double compact object mergers in our Universe.
+Since the first detection of \acp{GW} from a binary black hole merger in 2015 \citep{GW150914:2016detection}, \ac{GW} observatories Advanced LIGO \citep{TheLIGOScientificDetector:2014jea} and Advanced Virgo \citep{Virgo:2015} have rapidly increased the number of observed double-compact object mergers.
+The exact number of confident detections from double-compact object mergers to date, however, depends on the data-analysis pipelines used as well as underlying assumptions such as the detection or signal-to-noise threshold.
+For future observation runs and next-generation detectors, different expected detection numbers can arise from different assumptions on the detector capabilities or the underlying population properties of double compact object mergers in our Universe.

-In this research note, we shed light on the number of detections in existing and future \ac{GW} observation runs as reported in the literature.
-We present an overview of the reported number of detections in the literature from past observing runs O1, O2, and O3 in Section~\ref{ch8-sec:O1O2O3} and for future observing runs in Section~\ref{ch8-sec:future-detections}.
-A publicly available code to create visualizations to showcase the (growing) number of detections is provided at \url{need-to-make-this}, which includes videos made for outreach and presentations.
-We hope this note provides a fun tool for astronomers interested in this topic.
-We plan to update this regularly in the future and welcome additional sources and references from the community.
+{As we will discuss, there are a number of feasible choices for claiming the \textit{bona fide} detection of a \ac{GW} signal.
+We therefore spend the remainder of this manuscript} shedding light on the number of detections in existing and future \ac{GW} observation runs {in two different ways.
+First, we outline a pedagogical overview of important concepts regarding the number of detected \ac{GW} events in catalogs before exploring different choices present in the literature and their consequences.
+We additionally discuss the future growth of \ac{GW} catalogs as we enter later generations of \ac{GW} detector networks, and present a publicly available code to visualize the number of \ac{GW} sources for outreach and research purposes.
+We conclude with an outlook beyond the intricacies of event counting in the coming decades of future detector networks.}